 - Cream together the butter, castor sugar, honey and lavender flowers for 4-5 minutes until smooth and creamy.

 - Sift together the dry ingredients, then add to the creamed mixture gradually until combined and the dough comes together.
 Do not overwork the mixture once all the dry ingredients have been added.

-- Divide the dough in half, wrap in clingfilm and refrigerate for 45 minutes.
+- Divide the dough into two flat discs and wrap each in clingfilm then refrigerate for at least 45 minutes.

-- Working with half the dough at a time, roll the dough out onto a floured surface and cut out rounds with a cookie cutter.
+- Working with half the dough at a time, roll the dough out onto a floured surface and cut out rounds with a cookie cutter, about 5 cm diameter.